Scenic USA - Virginia

 While most lighthouses were damaged or destroyed during the Civil War, the 54 foot Old Point Comfort Lighthouse remained intact under Union control.
 Even though the famous battle of the ironclads unfolded just offshore, the lighthouse was never harmed.
 Better known for its two opposing warships, the CSS Virginia (Merrimack) and the USS Monitor, the Hampton Roads battle was said to end in a draw.

-Today, Fort Monroe has been transformed into a national monument.
-Walking tours introduce visitors to the fort, the Casemate Museum and the Old Point Comfort Lighthouse.
-Spanning the periods between the 17th and the 21st centuries, Fort Monroe is an essential stop for the history buff.
+Today, Fort Monroe has been transformed again.
+This time the National Park Service invites visitors to enjoy the history at Fort Monroe National Monument.
+Walking tours introduce guests to the fort, the Casemate Museum and the Old Point Comfort Lighthouse.
+Spanning the periods between the 17th and the 21st centuries, Fort Monroe is an essential stop for any history buff.

 Directions to Fort Monroe